asantewaa-bremang/unsupervised_wav/README.md

 # unsupervised_wav
-unsupervised_wav is a script compilation of which runs the the fairseq wav2vec unsupervised project https://github.com/facebookresearch/fairseq/blob/main/examples/wav2vec/unsupervised/README.md
+unsupervised_wav is a script compilation which runs the the fairseq wav2vec unsupervised project https://github.com/facebookresearch/fairseq/blob/main/examples/wav2vec/unsupervised/README.md

 The scripts work well on a Python Pytorch virtual environment, with cuda 12.1 and torch less than 2.6